-The app allows a potential customer to create an account on your online store simply by logging in using their existing social media accounts.
+The app allows potential customers to create an account on your online store by logging in using their existing social media accounts.
 One Click Social Login supports FB, LinkedIn, Twitter, Amazon, and Pinterest, among others.

 Integrating other referrals and rewards in the platform wouldn’t hurt your store.
 After all, Swell is designed for many integrations.
 For one, it can work well with Facebook, Hubspot, Yotpo, and Mailchimp, among others.
 Also, the more rewards available for customers, the more sales it can generate.

-For managing product catalogs, as well as the time prior to and after delivery.
+For managing product catalogs, as well as the time before and after delivery.

 The integration allows you to maintain your Shopify store even without a warehouse of your own.
 The app allows you to produce designs on demand for bags, shirts, mugs, and practically anything printable.
-You also have access to designers who can provide assistance in coming up with a creative design.
+You also have access to designers who can assist in coming up with a creative design.

 It can be a problem when a customer wants to return a purchased product.
 AfterShip helps facilitate product returns.
 It provides access to a branded returns point with just a few clicks.
-The app will then inform the customer about the status of the returned items as well as any refunds due.
+The app will then inform the customer about the status of the returned items and any refunds due.

 Through catalogs, you can showcase images of your products.
 This helps boost sales.
 The Catalog Maker is a tool that can help store owners who have many products come up with professional-looking catalogs – even without great designing skills.

 Accepting pre-orders is a great way to avoid the rush during peak seasons or the expected influx of orders after your email marketing blast.
 With Pre-Order Manager, your customers can place advance orders for out-of-stock items through a pre-order button.